TikTok Tips & Strategies

 • An iconic, relatable moment everyone recognizes

-Step 2: Make It Your Own (This is The Secret Sauce)
+Step 2: Make It Your Own (This is the Secret Sauce)

-Add Commentary & Analysis
+Add Commentary &, Analysis

-Example: Instead of showing the diner scene from Pulp Fiction, add text explaining how Tarantino uses non-linear storytelling to build tension.
+Example: Instead of just showing the diner scene from Pulp Fiction, add text explaining how Tarantino uses non-linear storytelling to build tension.

 Create a ‘Listicle’ or Compilation

-Reaction & Review Videos (Stitch/Duet)
+Reaction &, Review Videos (Stitch/Duet)

-Step 3: Get the Format Right for TikTok
+Step 3: Format for TikTok

-Step 4: Pack it With Engaging Elements
+Step 4: Add Engagement Elements

-Posting Your Clip & Growing Your Account
+Posting Your Clip & Growing Your Audience

 • Broad: #fyp #viral #movieclips